Ireaurora/CV/README.md

 # myCV

-Start by opening the "new.html"file
+Start by opening the "new.html"file on Google Chrome